8go/matrix-commander/README.md

                         Location of a config file.
 By default, no config file is used.
 If this option is provided, the provided file name will be used to read configuration from.
+  --proxy PROXY         Optionally specify a proxy for connectivity.
+By
+                        default, i.e. if this option is not set, no proxy is used.
+If this option is used a proxy URL must be provided.
+The provided proxy URL will be used for the HTTP connection to the server.
+The proxy supports SOCKS4(a), SOCKS5, and HTTP (tunneling).
+Examples of valid URLs are "http://10.10.10.10:8118" or
+                        "socks5://user:password@127.0.0.1:1080".
   -n, --notice          Send message as notice.
 If not specified, message will
                         be sent as text.
   -e, --encrypted       Send message end-to-end encrypted.
 Encryption is